BrendanMaher/TextMining/README.md

 Brendan Maher: Responsible for R code and analysis of plots and tables made
 Deepesh Khaneja:Responsible for finding relevant content and preparing presentation and report
 The results and graphs and tables generated from the Excel file through the R code are shown in the PDF
-It seems like there are three clusters of documents with the important identitying words: parallel, image
+It seems like word pairs work just as well as word correlations and that there are three clusters of documents
+It looks like though there are too few unique best publiser topics to account for the number of different publishers